Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Mississippi State Schedule Analysis

-- The Bulldogs captured their signature win of the season on February 6, when they beat the Tennessee Lady Volunteers, who rank No. 23 in the AP's Top 25, by a score of 91-90.
+- The Bulldogs' best win this season came against the Tennessee Lady Volunteers, a squad ranked inside the AP's Top 25 (No. 23).
+The Bulldogs brought home the 91-90 win at home on February 6.

-- The Bulldogs have eight losses against Quadrant 1 opponents, tied for the 45th-most in Division 1.
+- The Bulldogs have tied for the 45th-most Quadrant 1 defeats in the nation (eight).

 Mississippi State 2022-23 Best Wins